Jaluus/Automated2DMaterialSearch/Thesis/structure.md

   - How does the Database Operate
   - How does the Frontend work

+## The Detection Algorithm

+## The Database
+- What does it store
+- The Frontend
+## The Drivers

 ## Extracted Data
-- Use a Lot of metadata about the Chips with histograms
+- Use a Lot of Metadata about the Chips with histograms
 - Histogramme
   - Flake Sizes
+  - Flake Contrasts
 - Exfoliation Methods

 ## Comparison to other Programms